flashoverm/Guardian/README.md

 Done:

+- Datepicker in IE 11 does no work

 - Switch mail from @thral.de to @feuerwehr-landshut.de
 - Dont send mails to deactivated users
 - Send mail to manager if event is assigned to engine

 - Event overview : Own events | Public events | past events
 - Active events: Sort ascending <